-Regardless of whether you take the stairs or the elevator and whether or not you get to the top, the added value of the entry to the Eiffel Tower with a specialized guide: is that they will tell you the history of the monument (because it has one) and that when you get to the top they will show you the different areas and monuments of Paris telling you about the history of the city and everything you need to know to enjoy it to the fullest.
+Regardless of whether you go up by stairs or elevator and whether or not you get to the top, the added value of the entrance to the Eiffel Tower with a specialized guide is that they will tell you the history of the monument (because it has one) and when you get to the top they will show you the different areas and monuments of Paris talking about the history of the city and everything you need to know to enjoy it to the fullest.

-This guided climb includes an elevator to the second floor and the option to hire a separate climb to the summit.
-If you are fit, I recommend using the stairs, if only to descend, as part of the experience; they will give you plenty of time to do it at your own pace.
+This guided tour includes an elevator to the second floor and the option to hire the climb to the top separately.
+If you are in shape, I recommend using the stairs, even if it's just to go down, as part of the experience; it will give you plenty of time to do it at your own pace.

-Combined ticket to climb the Eiffel Tower and take a cruise on the Seine River
+Entrance to the Eiffel Tower+Louvre Museum+Guided tour with cruise on the Seine River

-You can buy it by standing in line at the ticket office or at the official website: in advance.
-Remember that depending on the elevator sections you choose will have a price or another and account that in the elevators there may be a queue because not everyone can go up at the same time.
+You can buy it by standing in line at the ticket office or on the official website in advance.
+Remember that depending on the elevator sections you choose will have a price or another and account that in the elevators can be queued as not everyone can go up at once.

-Children under four years of age do not pay and there are discounts for children and young people up to 25 years of age on the price of tickets.
+Children under four years old do not pay and there are discounts for children and young people up to 25 years in the price of tickets.
 People with reduced mobility can also access the tower.
 Paris Pass holders, however, will have to buy their tickets in the ordinary way as this is one of the very few monuments that are not included in the Paris travel cards.

 Ana's Traveller Tip

-To visit the Eiffel Tower on your own, combine the walk up to the second floor and the elevator to the top for a more economical entrance fee and to enjoy all the views.
+To visit the Eiffel Tower on your own, combine the walk up to the second floor and the elevator to the top for a more economical ticket to enjoy the views.

-The entrances to the Eiffel Tower are the four legs that compose it and in each of them there are queues of tourists to buy tickets.
-That is why the best option is to book the tickets in advance; this way you will only have to wait in the access queue (essential so that the tower is not saturated with visitors and you can enjoy the views) and not also at the ticket offices which are the longest.
+The entrances to the Eiffel Tower are the four legs that compose it and at each one of them there are queues of tourists to buy tickets.
+That's why the best option is to book tickets in advance; this way you will only have to wait in the access queue (essential so that the tower is not saturated with visitors and you can enjoy the views) and not also at the ticket offices which are the longest.

-My advice is that it is worth paying the difference in price (about 9 euros) to go all the way to the top.
+My advice is that it is worth paying the difference in price (about 9 euros) to go all the way up.
 An intermediate option, which for me is the best, is to hire the stairs to the second floor and the elevator to the top.

-The Eiffel Tower is open every day of the year; from 9 a.m. to midnight in summer and from 9:30 a.m. to 11 p.m. in winter.
-Unlike many museums in Paris, the monument is not closed on any day of the week, but access may be suspended from time to time due to repairs, weather conditions or crowds.
+The Eiffel Tower is open every day of the year; from 9 am to midnight in summer and from 9:30 am to 11 pm in winter.
+Unlike many museums in Paris, the monument is not closed on any day of the week, but it is possible that access is occasionally suspended due to repairs, weather conditions or crowds.

-In my opinion it's worth seeing the views both day and night and for that going up before sunset is the best time if you don't want to do it twice.
+In my opinion it is worth seeing the views both day and night and for that to go up before sunset is the best time if you do not want to do it twice.
 However, it is also one of the most crowded times of the day.
 If you want to enjoy the views with few people the best time is at dusk and early morning if there is no fog (something that is common in Paris and can "spoil" the views).

-The Eiffel Tower's lighting schedule begins at nightfall.
-At the hour on the dot the tower launches flashes for five minutes until one o'clock in the morning; these flashes were implemented to celebrate the arrival of the year 2000 and are still active.
+The lighting schedule of the Eiffel Tower begins when night falls.
+At the hour on the hour the tower flashes for five minutes until one o'clock in the morning; these flashes were implemented to celebrate the arrival of the year 2000 and are still active.
 In addition, on certain dates or days the lighting of the Eiffel Tower changes, so it is good to check the calendar during your trip in case you have the opportunity to see a different type of lighting.

 The Eiffel Tower is the most central and well known monument in Paris and can be seen from almost everywhere in the city.
-You won't have any problems to get there walking from any point in the center by looking at a map and by public transport it is also excellently communicated.
+You will have no problem to walk from anywhere in the center looking at a map and public transport is also excellently communicated.
 If you use the metro line 6 the stop is Bir-Hakeim although, if you have time, I recommend you to walk from the Trocadero stop, on the same line.

-You can spend as much time as you want on your visit to the Eiffel Tower depending on how many photos you want to take and how much time you spend climbing stairs or waiting for the elevators.
-Most people spend one hour on average on the tour, but guided tours usually last about two hours as they go into much more detail and leave the traveler free time to enjoy the tower at their leisure.
+You can spend as much time as you want on your visit to the Eiffel Tower depending on the photos you want to take and the time you spend climbing stairs or waiting for the elevators.
+Most people spend about an hour and a half on the tour, but guided tours usually last about two hours as they go into much more detail and leave the traveler free time to enjoy the tower at their leisure.

-At the Eiffel Tower there are two bars where you can buy some food to go, a Parisian "macarons" store and two restaurants with views where you can make reservations and enjoy seasonal French cuisine.
-If you want to enjoy the experience and indulge in a luxurious treat I recommend the restaurants; the food in the bars is expensive and is for snacks only.
+At the Eiffel Tower there are two bars where you can buy some food to take away, a Parisian "macarons" store and two restaurants with views where you can make reservations and enjoy seasonal French cuisine.
+If you want to enjoy the experience and indulge in a luxurious treat I recommend the restaurants; the food in the bars is expensive and is only for snacks.

-The Eiffel Tower has safety measures sufficient for you to visit with children.
-All areas are protected by a safety fence and, as long as you are careful with the stairs, children are not at risk.
+Can you climb the Eiffel Tower with children?
+Of course you can!
+The Eiffel Tower has sufficient security measures in place so that you can visit with children with complete peace of mind.
+All areas are protected by a safety fence and, as long as they are careful with the stairs, children are not in danger.

 Ana's Traveller Tip

-As important as climbing the Eiffel Tower is to observe it from below.
+Just as important as climbing the Eiffel Tower is observing it from below.
 The tower is located between the Champs de Mars and the gardens of the Trocadero Palace and the area is ideal, especially with good temperatures, to walk around quietly and with a crepe in hand.
-In summer, moreover, it is allowed to lie on the lawn of the Champs de Mars and in the evening there are many groups that gather there to picnic and watch the illumination of the tower.
+In summer, moreover, it is allowed to lie on the lawn of the Champs de Mars and in the evening many groups gather there to picnic and watch the illumination of the tower.

 Lying there, unhurried and simply looking up and seeing the tower is a unique experience in Paris.
-If you allow me a piece of advice, be careful with bags, backpacks, purses, etc. This area is usually quite crowded and especially at nightfall, there are often pickpockets trying to make a killing at the expense of clueless tourists who neglect their belongings while taking pictures of the Iron Lady.
+If I may give you a tip, be careful with bags, backpacks, purses, etc. This area is usually quite crowded and especially at nightfall, it is common to find pickpockets trying to make a killing at the expense of clueless tourists who neglect their belongings while taking pictures of the Iron Lady.

 On the other hand, besides being one of the most visited monuments in Paris, the Eiffel Tower is also one of the most photographed, but where to take the best pictures of the Eiffel Tower?
 To suit all tastes, I suggest several places.

-Taking advantage of the fact that you are in the area, maybe it is a good time to embark on one of the Seine cruises (in fact, there are packages that sell the entrance to the Tower and the Seine cruise, so you can save by buying it together).
-I explain everything in my article at: Seine River Cruises.
+Taking advantage that you are in the area, maybe it is a good time to embark on one of the cruises on the Seine (in fact, there are packages that sell the entrance to the Tower and the cruise on the Seine, so you can save by buying it together).
+I explain everything in my article on: Seine River Cruises in Paris.

 You will easily identify the spot because it is the one where all the tourists coincide to take "the typical photo" with the Eiffel Tower in the background.
-It used to be allowed to climb the curb of the stairs, but in recent years it has been fenced off to protect the area and prevent falls; even so, it is easy to miss the fence if you use the right perspective.
+It used to be allowed to climb on the curb of the stairs, but in recent years it was fenced to protect the area and prevent falls; even so, it is easy to miss the fence if you use the right perspective.

 From the nearby lawn

 The first thing you will realize when you see the Eiffel Tower for the first time is that, no matter how many photos you have seen, you can't get an idea of its size.
-Photographing it in its entirety from up close and without a wide-angle lens is practically impossible, but personally I really like the image of the top peeking out between trees.
+Photographing it in its entirety from up close and without a wide-angle lens is practically impossible, but personally I really like the image of the top peeking through the trees.

-The railing of this bridge and its ornamentation, also allow beautiful photos of the Eiffel Tower with the river in the background.
+The railing of this bridge and the ornamentation of it, also allow beautiful photos of the Eiffel Tower with the river in the background.
 Be sure to stroll along this bridge of the Third French Republic that crosses the Seine and leads to Les Invalides.

 From the rest of Paris

-You don't have to take the perfect, framed, close-up photo of the Eiffel Tower; from different locations in Paris you can easily photograph it due to its large size.
+No need to take the perfect, framed, close-up photo of the Eiffel Tower; from different places in Paris you can easily photograph it due to its large size.
 Try climbing the Arc de Triomphe and taking the photo from there or explore the back of the Sacre Coeur to get a perspective of the Eiffel Tower illuminating Paris.
 If you have observational skills, you'll have a whole album at your disposal when you return from your trip.